-In this article, I dive into the purpose of closed-loop marketing and explain which metrics you should report if you want to boost your marketing ROI.
+In this article, I dive into the purpose of closed-loop marketing, explain how it works, and explore which closed-loop marketing metrics your team should report on if you want to boost your marketing ROI.

 HubSpot put out a great visual on exactly how this works in four steps:

 How Does Closed-Loop Reporting Work?

 The magic ingredient of closed-loop reporting is the tracking code.
 Tracking codes, such as UTM parameters, are added to the end of your URL to identify the visitor’s source of origin.

 You end up with a URL that looks similar to the example below (I’ve bolded the UTM code in the URL):

 That little string of characters on the end of the URL allows you to track your visitors throughout their journey with Google Analytics or the marketing software of your choice.

 From Theory to Practice: Tracking Closed-Loop Marketing Metrics